silverstee1/SP1ETH/README.md

 Must be ordered from fab such as jlcpcb with 1.2mm thickness with ENIG surface finish

-I used 10CM Female to Male dupont wires to connect the ENC28J60 to the pcb but regular wires can be directly soldered to the pcb and ENC28J60 as well, make sure to follow the pinout below.
+I used 10CM Female to Male dupont wires to connect the ENC28J60 Mini to the pcb but regular wires can be directly soldered to the pcb and ENC28J60 as well, make sure to follow the pinout below.

 I also removed the little black retaining plastic on the ENC28J60 in order to push the dupont connectors closer to the pcb to allow more clearance when closing the case together but you can bend the pins some as I did in the images to help with the 2 case halves closing better.